ReconCycle/reconcycle.github.io/docs/standalone/gpio/raspi_ros.md

 ### Installation

+To make the micro-computer ROS-compatible, a Pi image with Ubuntu 16.04 and pre-installation of ROS is mounted.
 To simplify the installation and process control of Raspi-ROS package on the module’s microcomputer, the ROS package is packed into the [Docker container](https://github.com/ReconCycle/raspi-reconcycle-docker)  and prepared for the
  [automatic setup](https://github.com/ReconCycle/raspberry_reconcycle_init) of the system.
 The used microcomputer is Raspberry Pi 4.